Let’s Talk About Phone Addiction Due To Social Media, Gaming, Watching Videos, Shopping And How You Can Reduce it and improve productivity.

 So, I canceled my Netflix subscription.
 After paying so much to them and then not using the service, there was no way.

 I know that was a bit extreme, but it works.

 What about other streaming services?

 I have made a strict rule that I watch them only on weekends.
-I even unplug the firestick so my kids only have access to it on weekends.
+I even unplug the firestick so my kids can only access it on weekends.

 4. Kill the Distractions

-When you pick up your phone to check that Facebook or What’s App notification, you may end up wasting an hour on useless things.
+When you pick up your phone to check that Facebook or What’s App notification, you may waste an hour on useless things.

 There is nothing so urgent that it can’t wait.
-When you access your phone, you can read What’s app messages and reply.
+You can read What’s app messages and reply when you access your phone.

 If something is urgent people will call or message you.